 There are so many unhealthy snacks out there, and too many people subsist on cakes, cookies, and potato chips.

 Fortunately, there is a wide range of healthier alternatives too.

-For those who need a few ideas, this article will present 19 delicious snacks suitable for a high-protein, low-carb diet.
+For those who need a few ideas, this article will present 19 delicious snacks that are higher protein and lower carb.

 The vast majority of these are portable too, so you can eat them in or outside of the home.